DEADPOOL0006/sok-files/FULL STACK APPLICATION DEVELOPMENT/ FSAD MOOCS/Developing Front-End Apps with React/Peer Grading Assignment Process.md

 - 📄 Navigate to the Coursera peer grading page for your assignment.

 ### 📂 3.
 Upload a File
-- 🔼 Select and upload any required file from your system.
+- 🔼 Upload any file from your system..

 ### 🔗 4.
 Generate a Link
 - 🖱 Click on the Edulink extension.